JeffTheCbI4/GameOfSnake/README.md

 D - move RIGHT

 You gain points by eating fruits.
 You can increase Point Modifier by eating a 2X Bonus.
-Multiple eaten bonuses stack up, but only temporaly.
+Multiple eaten bonuses stack up, but only temporarily.
-When bump into a wall or eat yourself, the game is over.
+When you bump into a wall or eat yourself, the game is over.
 You can start over by pressing "Play" button again.

 # Credits
 Music: "Into The Jungle" by Mapamusic (Pixabay)